Mental health services at NHS 24

 Anyone can experience mental health issues, at any point in their life.
 You don’t have to deal with these problems alone.

-NHS 24 mental health services are available to everyone in Scotland.
+NHS 24 mental health services are available to everyone in Scotland, of all ages.
 The services we offer include listening, offering advice, and guiding you to further help if required.

 - feeling distressed